roroxide/designpattern/README.md

 + Classes should be open for extension, but closed for modification.
 + Depend upon abstractions.
 Do not depend upon concrete classes.
 + Don't call us, we'll call you.
++ A class should have only one reason to change.

 Dependency Inversion Principles :